 - 1) All Caretaking / Cleaning Employees have undertaken fire safety training.
-This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - 3) Caretaking teams are not currently trained in the effective use of fire extinguishers. - 4) Fire safety information has been provided as part of tenancy pack.
-Information regarding the Stay Put Unless fire evacuation strategy is provided to tenants. - 5) Staff undertaking fire risk assessments are qualified to or working towards Level 4 Diploma in Fire Risk Assessment. - 6) Fire safety information has been provided as part of tenancy pack.
-Information regarding the Stay Put Unless fire evacuation strategy is provided to tenants.
+This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - Caretaking teams are not currently trained in the effective use of fire extinguishers. - 4) Fire safety information has been provided as part of tenancy pack. - 5) Staff undertaking fire risk assessments are qualified to or working towards Level 4 Diploma in Fire Risk Assessment.